bitcoin-silver/core/README.md

 class RecoveryManager;        // Recovery tracking
 ```

-**No Consensus Changes**: Vaults are implemented as wallet-level features using existing Bitcoin opcodes.
+**No Consensus Changes**: Vaults are implemented as wallet-level features using existing Bitcoin Silver opcodes.

 ## 🌍 Network Configuration